Working with Kubernetes clusters and xNIC DS

 root@aks-nodepool1-23164585-vmss00000A:/

-You can now enter commands similar to any VM, such as ip a or sudo swxcth-tcpdump -i eth0.
+Users can now enter commands similar to any VM, such as ip a or sudo swx-tcpdump -i eth0.
 Note that the pods created in this example do not have tools such as the standard tcpdump.
-However, swxtch-tcpdump will work.
+However, swx-tcpdump will work.
 For testing, see swxtch-perf under Testing cloudSwXtch

 Switching Contexts

-If you have more than one AKS Kubernetes cluster, then you may need to change the context to work on the desired instance.
-For more information, please review the Changing K8s Context in Your Preferred Cloud section.
+If users have more than one AKS Kubernetes cluster, then they may need to change the context to work on the desired instance.

 Accessing xNIC Logs